MohsenAlyafei/nArabicWords/README.md

 ### 4.8 Option {Subject : [array]}

-This option permits the name of the "subject" that is to be counted to be passed as an array in its four (4) textual grammar forms.
-The output text is produced using text that contains the proper subject name appropriately selected for the number in question.
+This option permits the name of the "subject" that is to be counted to be passed as an array in its four (4) textual grammar forms (for the singular, duo, plural, and tanween).
+The function picks up the correct form of subject name for the number and the output text is produced using text that contains the proper subject name appropriately selected for the number in question.

 Not only does this ensure that the correct subject/number text is properly associated but it will also ensure that the subject name and the number text are appropriately reversed for numbers containing 1's and 2's.